 Current and future state of IEEE 802 wireless technology development

-Significant economic value is provided by IEEE 802based systems today.
+Significant economic value is provided by IEEE 802-based systems today.
 Wi-Fi technology, based on the IEEE 802.11 standard, has an estimated 18 billion devices in use world-wide, with over 4 billion devices added annually.
 The current deployments of 802.15 devices are found in markets ranging from consumer devices to industrial plants, automobiles to buildings and agriculture to space.
 IEEE 802 wireless technologies are an integral part of human life, benefiting billions of people, governments, and businesses every day.

 IEEE 802.11